Can my house and my possessions be sold to pay my debts?

 Step 2: Check the correct procedures have been followed

 A creditor must have a charge for payment or a charge to pay and must have provided you with a Debt Advice and Information Package before the action to attach your possessions can be legally taken.
 If you have an attachment against your possessions you must get advice to check that the rules about selling your possessions are being properly followed and what other options you may still have to pay the debt.
 It is illegal for a creditor to harass you.
+Find out more about the powers of sheriff officers.

 Your home and possessions are assets in a bankruptcy/sequestration